Gishd-python/html-sponge-tunes/README.md

 # List of to-do's (in order of importance)

-Adjustable Screen Sizes (different screens)
+- [ ] Adjustable Screen Sizes (different screens)

-Place more songs in the program
+- [ ] Place more songs in the program

-Make a folder with all of the artist images so we don't have to use the web
+- [ ] Make a folder with all of the artist images so we don't have to use the web

-Allow user to add songs to playlist? or just create playlists
+- [ ] Allow user to add songs to playlist? or just create playlists

-Comments?
+- [ ] Comments?

-Rdanom Odrer
+- [ ] Rdanom Odrer

--------------------------------------------Completed-----Tasks---------------------------------------------------------

-(((Make an icon)))
+- [x] Make an icon

-((((wait for a little while)PLACE THE SONGS IN 'for_HENRY' IN ACTUAL PAGES )))
+- [x] wait for a little while)PLACE THE SONGS IN 'for_HENRY' IN ACTUAL PAGES

-(((MAKE MUSIC BOXES FOR SONGS THAT DON'T HAVE MUSIC BOXES )))
+- [x] MAKE MUSIC BOXES FOR SONGS THAT DON'T HAVE MUSIC BOXES

-(((WORK ON THE SEARCH FUNCTION FOR SONGS/MUSIC_BOXES  (both the search songs that are uploaded to github, and hopefully find a way to play songs off the web) )))
+- [x] WORK ON THE SEARCH FUNCTION FOR SONGS/MUSIC_BOXES  (both the search songs that are uploaded to github, and hopefully find a way to play songs off the web)